 - Log Items window to the Ad hoc tester – similar to what is available in the FTS tester.
 This allows users to individually inspect each SEP 2.0 message that was transmitted or received during a test.

-- Additional bug fixes and updates to address SEP 2.0 interoperability issues discovered since the last release in September.
+- Additional bug fixes and updates to address IEEE 2030.5 interoperability issues discovered since the last release in September.